rcambien/riverline-spamassassin/README.md

 ## Usage

 Currently, only one provider is available : ``PostmarkWebservice``.

-It use the Postmark free Spamcheck webservice aivalable here : http://spamcheck.postmarkapp.com/doc
+It use the Postmark free Spamcheck webservice available here : http://spamcheck.postmarkapp.com/doc

 ```php